JakobHuemer/tmux-weather-gps/README.md

 * `set-option -g @tmux-weather-location "Tomsk"` - Set up your location, by default you will get the weather for your current location based on your IP address.
 * `set-option -g @tmux-weather-format "%c+%t+%w"` - Set up a representation, by default it is 1, for more options go to [https://github.com/chubin/wttr.in#one-line-output](https://github.com/chubin/wttr.in#one-line-output)
 * `set-option -g @tmux-weather-units" "m"` - Set up weather units (u - for USCS, m - for metric system), by default used metric units.
+* `set-option -g @tmux-weather-gps "true"` - Use GPS to determine location (currently only on macOS).
+If set to true, this will override the configured location.
+If GPS lookup fails, it will fall back to the set location.

 ## Other plugins
 * [tmux-network-bandwidth](https://github.com/xamut/tmux-network-bandwidth)